scramjetorg/transform-hub/bdd/README.md

 ### Results :bar_chart:

 The results of the performed test will be displayed in the console as a summary of executed tests.
-There is also a report generated in `html` which illustrates the results in a very user friendly form.
+There is also a report generated in `html` which illustrates the results in a very user-friendly form.
 Html report is generated every time we run a BDD test, those html's are saved in `bdd/reports` folder.

 ## Shell variables :shell: :computer: